- Fantastic soft and fun ride

 Still work to do on the outsole

 One aspect that disappoints in this shoe is the lack of traction in wet conditions, which is just acceptable and for sure is less effective than what we see in other similar shoes.
-According to an expert, this is because the outsole is quite flat and its lugs are not particularly protruding.
-Definitely not in the same ballpark as PumaGrip or Continental outsoles.
+That's because the outsole is quite flat and its lugs are not particularly protruding.

-A tester noticed that in version 2 of this shoe the outsole didn’t last long at all.
+In the previous version of the Rebel, the outsole didn’t last long at all.
 This issue has been partly fixed in the Rebel v3 by adding more rubber.

-This new version weighs 211g in US size 9, so the Rebel v3 remains an extremely lightweight shoe compared to the average of road running shoes, which is 272g.
+This new version weighs 7.4 oz (211g) in US size 9, so the Rebel v3 remains an extremely lightweight shoe compared to the average of road running shoes, which is 9.5 oz (270g).

 New Balance Rebel v3 doesn’t cost you a fortune

-According to a tester, the Rebel v3 is unique in the price too, which is $130.
-It's very close to the average for a road running shoe ($123), but there are not many shoes on the market that deliver “this much performance, this much responsiveness, this amazing of a foam at this great of a price point.”
+The Rebel v3 is unique in price too, which is $130.
+It's very close to the average for a road running shoe ($123), but there are not many shoes on the market that deliver this much performance and responsiveness at such a moderate price point.